 Revolon Slough/Beardsley Wash Trash TMDL Compliance.
-For compliance information for this TMDL, refer to the 2018/2019 Annual Report for the Revolon Slough and Beardsley Wash (RSBW) Trash TMDL, which will be submitted to Los Angeles Regional Board staff in January 2020.
+For compliance information for this TMDL, refer to the 2019/20 Annual Report for the Revolon Slough and Beardsley Wash (RSBW) Trash TMDL, which will be submitted to Los Angeles Regional Board staff in December 2020.
 This report provides monitoring results and Camarillo's compliance strategies being implemented and proposed for future years.

 The Los Angeles Regional Water Quality Control Board revised the RSBW Trash TMDL on June 14, 2017, modifying compliance to align with the Statewide Trash Amendments.
+The revised RSBW Trash TMDL became effective on May 6, 2020.
+As required by the revised RSBW Trash TMDL an updated TMRP - Addendum No. 2 was submitted to the Regional Board staff in August 2020.
+As outlined in the TMRP, the City will continue to comply with the point source requirements via the MFAC/BMP program which consists of quarterly inspection and cleanout as needed of all MS4 drain inlets (priority and non-priority sources) until we have completed the installation of full capture devices in all conveyances draining priority land uses that discharge to RSBW subwatershed, in accordance with the revised Trash TMDL.
+The City will also continue to implement the suite of BMPs detailed in both addendums of the TMRP.

-However, until the revised Trash TMDL is approved by the State Water Resources Control Board and Office of Administrative Law and becomes effective, the City will continue to address all land uses (non-priority and priority) within the Revolon Slough and Beardsley Wash watershed by conducting a point source MFAC/BMP Program, which consists of implementing the suite of BMPs currently employed by the City, as detailed in TMRP - Addendum No. 1 and Annual Monitoring Reports, as well as inspecting and monitoring catch basins for trash and/or leaf litter quarterly.
-In 2018/19 the City removed 74,507 gallons of trash, therefore, the City is in compliance with the 100 percent reduction from the baseline WLA of 2,738 in the RSBW subwatershed, as well as addressing trash within the other subwatershed in the City.
-Further, the City continued the MFAC/BMP compliance quarterly inspections and in 2018/19 the City conducted quarterly inspections of 549 nonpriority catch basins in RSBW.
-Only 170 of those 549 nonpriority catch basins had to be cleaned out two or more times for a total of 595 nonpriority catch basin cleanouts in the year.
-Of the 595 nonpriority catch basin cleanouts, there were no category 3 levels (100+ pieces of trash), 64 were a category 2 level (10-100 pieces of trash), and the remaining 341 nonpriority catch basin cleanouts had only leaf debris and one or less pieces of trash.
-Therefore, trash and debris were not accumulating in deleterious amounts between the inspection and collection events.
+In 2019/20 the City removed 74,890 gallons of trash, therefore, the City is in compliance with the 100 percent reduction from the baseline WLA of 2,738 in the RSBW subwatershed, as well as addressing trash within the other subwatersheds in the City.
+Further, the City continued the MFAC/BMP compliance quarterly inspections.
+During quarterly inspections for the 2019-20 monitoring year, 85 nonpriority catch basins had to be cleaned more than once (total of 208 cleanings), which equates to approximately 19 percent of the total 446 nonpriority catch basins within the RSBW subwatershed not addressed by full capture systems.
+The remaining 361 nonpriority catch basins were cleaned one or fewer times due to non-trash accumulation.
+Of the 85 catch basins cleaned more than once, none were a Category 3 level (100+ pieces of trash), 56 were found to be Category 2 (10+ pieces of trash), 132 were found to be in Category 1 (<10 pieces of trash) and 20 were Category 0 (no trash).
+Camarillo will continue to assess whether additional trash BMPs are needed to address these catch basins.
+However, based on the fact that most of the catch basins within the subwatershed were a Category 1 or less (indicating that trash is not accumulating in deleterious amounts) and the amount of trash being removed by the existing BMPs is sufficient to meet the WLA, it appears that additional BMPs in these nonpriority catch basins may not be needed.

-Further, the City has installed 206 full capture devices citywide, of which 122 are within the RSBW subwatershed.
-The City has also installed 15 trash excluders and will be installing approximately another 60 full capture devices in high priority trash areas throughout the City in permit year 2019/20.
+Further, the City has installed 206 full capture trash devices citywide, of which 125 are within the RSBW subwatershed.
+The City has also installed 15 trash excluders and will continue installation of full capture trash devices in the remaining high priority land use area catch basins in future years in conjunction with the MFAC/BMP program described above.
 We are confident that the current trash control measures implemented by the City as well as the point source MFAC/BMP program are meeting the required 100 percent reduction from the baseline WLA.